varshith15/ins/report/report.md

-Lot of the times the slow node  doesn't receive a heartbeat from the leader which makes it believe that the leader is not active so it increases its term and broadcasts requests to all the nodes asking for a Vote and if it gets a response(which is not sure as it doesn't receive responses a lot of the times) it is a false response as its log is not upto date.
+Lot of the times the slow node  doesn't receive a heartbeat from the leader which makes it believe that the leader is not active so it increases its election term and broadcasts requests to all the nodes asking for a Vote and if it gets a response it will a negative response as its logs are not upto date.
-And if it doesn't get responses it will increase its term and keep sending the Vote broadcasts.
+And if it doesn't get responses it will increase its election term and keep sending the Vote broadcasts.

-Usually this shouldn't be an issue, The other nodes should keep sending false responses as the slow nodes log is not up to date and as the majority of the nodes which is two here are alive and up to date as they are not slow.
+Usually this shouldn't be an issue, The other nodes keep sending negative responses as the slow nodes log is not up to date and as the majority of the nodes which is two here are alive and up to date as they are not slow.

 Now the issue in the code is that, when the leader sends replication requests and slow node receives it and responds back with its current term.
-There is a check in the code that if the term of the follower which is retrieved from the response is higher that the current leaders term, the leader's status is changed to follower but the current_leader_id is not updated, which leaves the cluster leader less and after a while election is triggered by one of the node as the heartbeats are not received by any of the nodes.
+There is a check in the code that if the term of the follower which is retrieved from the response is higher than the current leaders term, the leader's status is changed to follower but the current_leader_id is not updated, which leaves the cluster leader less and after a while election is triggered by one of the node as the heartbeats are not received by any of the nodes.

-When the cluster is leader less than and the client sends a request to the leader which is now a follower responds back with the leader_id which is itself.
+When the cluster is leader less and the client sends a request at the same time to the leader which is now a follower responds back with the leader_id which is itself.
 Which causes a loop till the leader gets elected.

 There are a few other places in the code where the same issue may arise.

-The issue discussed above happens when the slow node receives the replicate request and the current term of the slow node is higher than the leader which is highly plausible as it keeps for broadcasting for votes and increasing its term.
+The issue discussed above happens when the slow node receives the replicate request and responds back and the current term of the slow node is higher than the leader which is highly plausible as it keeps for broadcasting for votes and increasing its term.

 The following are the results when this bug is experienced